FutureProofHomes/Documentation/docs/satellite1-smart-speaker-enclosure-kit.md

 ## Smart Speaker Enclosure Kit

 The [Satellite1 Smart Speaker Enclosure Kit](https://futureproofhomes.net/products/satellite1-smart-speaker-enclosure-kit) is a complete kit that includes all the parts necessary to upgrade your existing [Satellite1 Dev Kit](https://futureproofhomes.net/products/satellite1-pcb-dev-kit) into a two-way smart speaker.
-This guide explains how to assemble the kit and even print the enclsoure at home.
+This guide explains how to assemble the kit and even print the enclosure at home.

 <figure markdown="span">
   ![Smart Speaker Enclosure Kit Photoshoot](/assets/smart-speaker-enclosure-kit/white_gray_enclosure.jpg){ width="100%" }